-The Group believes that the rigor applied to the more business oriented risks, should also be applied to the management of operational risks.
-It seeks to continuously develop an appropriate risk management environment which identifies, assesses, monitors and mitigates operational risk inherent in its products, activities, processes, systems and working environment.
-This is being achieved by establishing policies, processes and procedures which control or far better mitigate operational risks, identified as material, and at the same time setting up proper internal and external control systems which regularly review and monitors compliance with the established policies and procedures, as set out in Note 4.5 to the Financial Statements and section 4.1.2 of this schedule.
+The Group believes that the rigor applied to the more business oriented risk, should also be applied to the management of Operational Risks.
+It seeks to continuously develop an appropriate risk management environment which identifies, assesses, monitors and mitigates Operational Risks inherent in its products, activities, processes, systems and working environment.
+This is being achieved by establishing policies, processes and procedures which control or far better mitigate Operational Risks, identified as material, and at the same time setting up proper internal and external control systems which regularly review and monitors compliance with the established policies and procedures, as set out in note 4.5 to the Financial Statements and section 4.1.2 of this schedule.

-Legal, Insurance and Information Technology Risks form part of Operational risk but their importance within the Group's functions and operations merit a separate discussion and capital allocation assessment under the Pillar II analysis.
-The Group allocated capital against Legal, Insurance and Information Technology Risks as at 31 December 2011.
+Legal, Insurance and Information Technology Risks form part of Operational Risk but their importance within the Group's functions and operations merit a separate discussion and capital allocation assessment under the Pillar 2 analysis.
+The Group allocated capital against Legal, Insurance and Information Technology Risks as at 31 December 2012.

-4.4 Pillar 2 risks for which no capital allocation is made
+4.4 pillar 2 risks for which no capital allocation is made